MaxLazerhawk/OffSec-Notes/README.md

 # OffSec-Notes
-Notes created for keeping notes on various topics, vulnerabilities and tools useful in penetration testing.
+Repository created for keeping notes on various topics, vulnerabilities and tools useful in penetration testing.